erikandersson96/first-milestone/README.md

 * The landing page includes an image of a watch with a black background to make it stand out.
 The background image is used for all three pages.
 I used `Text Overlay` to create a nice effect to the background containing a text with: `“Life is too short to waste on a great watch. - So give it all the love it truly deserves!”.`

-* This creates an eye-catching animation to grab the user's attention.
+* This creates an eye-catching contrast to grab the user's attention.

 ![Screenshot of Landing Page](/assets/images/landing-page.png)

 ### Footer

 * The footer includes all the social media links to the relevant social platform.
-The links will open in a new tab to not confuse the user, or open each social platform application on the device if the user interacts on a mobile device or tablet.
+The links will open in a new tab to not confuse the user.
+Or open each social platform application on the device if the user interacts on a mobile device or tablet.

 ![Screenshot of Footer](/assets/images/footer-image.png)